uwhackweek/hackweeks-as-a-service/docs/projects/project-during.md

 ## Days 1 - 5: Project work

-A "stand up" meeting model may be useful for your team to check in at the begining and end of each day of the hackweek.
+A "stand up" meeting model may be useful for your team to check in at the beginning and end of each day of the hackweek.
 During these short meetings, each team member is given a minute or so to briefly share 1) progress they have made on their tasks, 2) anything preventing progress, and 3) what they plan on working on next.

 * Begin each day with a team meeting to discuss:
     * Progress made on the previous day